iCliniq Logo

 • In unconscious patients, intravenous administration of the fluids is given.

-• In cases of severe dehydration, the first line of treatment should be focused on resuscitation to stabilize the patient.
+• In cases of severe dehydration, the first treatment line should focus on resuscitation to stabilize the patient.
 It is then followed by isotonic fluid administration before correcting the water loss.

-• In cases of chronic hypernatremia (more than 48 hours), the treatment should be done slowly.
-Lowering the sodium concentration rapidly may cause the perfusion of sodium ions into the brain cells causing cerebral edema.
-Hence serum sodium should be monitored carefully, and not more than 12 meq should be lowered in 24 hours.
+• In cases of chronic hypernatremia (more than 48 hours), treatment should be done slowly.
+Lowering the sodium concentration rapidly may cause the perfusion of sodium ions into the brain cells, causing cerebral edema.
+Hence, serum sodium should be monitored carefully, and at most, 12 meq should be lowered in 24 hours.

 • In some cases, seizure episodes are encountered during the treatment of hypernatremia.
 This may suggest cerebral edema, venous sinus thrombosis, or cerebral infarction.
 In such cases, the fluid administration should be suspended temporarily, and CT imaging should be done to assess the problem.